 Below is a list of GEICO settlements and verdicts in Oregon in 2016.
 GEICO is not a company we are fond of, underscored by this 2019 California appellate opinion.

 - Oregon: $120,000 Verdict.
 An adult female is driving in the left lane of a three-lane, one-way road when she is struck by a vehicle attempting to make a left turn from the center lane.
 She was insured by GEICO, and filed a claim to recover underinsured motorist benefits.
 GEICO argues the extent of her injuries, but a jury awards her $1,991.69 for economic damages and $73,008.31 for non-economic damages.

 - Oregon: $99,978 Verdict.
-Plaintiff is traveling on an off-ramp in front of defendant’s vehicle.
-Plaintiff stops her vehicle at a stop sign.
-She inches out to look at traffic, and defendant’s vehicle strikes the rear of her vehicle.
+The plaintiff is traveling on an off-ramp in front of the defendant’s vehicle.
+The plaintiff stops her vehicle at a stop sign.
+She inches out to look at traffic, and the defendant’s vehicle strikes the rear of her vehicle.
 The plaintiff suffers a left shoulder injury requiring surgery as a result, as well as thoracic and lumbar sprains.
 The defendant is insured by GEICO, and ordered to pay $74,978 in medical expenses, $20,000 in lost wages, and $5,000 in non-economic damages to the plaintiff.

 - Oregon: $75,000 Verdict.
 A woman is making a left turn from the center lane of a street to turn into a driveway.
 While she is waiting to execute her turn, another vehicle enters the lane of traffic and collides with her.
 The woman has a neck injury and herniated cervical disc that will require surgery in addition to headaches.
 She settles a claim against the other driver for their $25,000 policy limits, and then brings a claim against her insurer, GEICO, to recover underinsured motorist benefits.
 A jury awards her $75,000.